jonathanvevance/ddp_thesis_substruct/README.md

     ├── models                  <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks               <- Jupyter notebooks for running explorations and tests.
     │
-    ├── reports                 <- Generated analysis as HTML, PDF, LaTeX, etc. [EMPTY] │   └── figures             <- Generated graphics and figures to be used in reporting [EMPTY] │
     ├── requirements.txt        <- The requirements file [UNUSED.
 FOLLOW INSTRUCTIONS ABOVE FOR ENVIRONMENT SETUP] │